Will Wood Dry In Winter

 Best wood Tips and References website.

-Will Wood Dry In Winter.
-This, in turn, will lead to the wood contracting.
+On the cedar in northeast iowa.
 Because the rh in the summer and the winter is the same (within a few points), the season rh change is not going to affect drying.
+Water freezing inside the wood expands the cells and allows the moisture to escape more quickly.

 Drying Firewood In The Winter Is Easier Said Than Done.